dotnet/docs/docs/machine-learning/tutorials/sentiment-analysis.md

 You first need to understand the problem, so you can break it down to parts that can support building and training the model.
 Breaking the problem down you to predict and evaluate the results.

-The problem for this walkthrough is to understand incoming website comment sentiment to take the appropriate action.
+The problem for this tutorial is to understand incoming website comment sentiment to take the appropriate action.

 You can break down the problem to the sentiment text and sentiment value for the data you want to train the model with, and a predicted sentiment value that you can evaluate and then use operationally.